Skip to Content, Navigation, or Footer.

 baseball.webp

-Too much Red and Blue for Big Red to handle.
+Too much Red and Blue for the Big Red to handle.

 This past weekend, Penn baseball (14-15, 8-4 Ivy) extended its win streak to six games in a row after sweeping Cornell (6-21, 4-8) in a three-game series.
-The Quakers were dominant on the mound and solid defensively, pairing it with a clutch offense that ultimately sealed the series for Penn.
+The Quakers were dominant on the mound and solid defensively, paired with a clutch offense that ultimately sealed the series for Penn.

-The Quakers faced a long Saturday of playing ball, scheduled to play a doubleheader.
-To start off the day, the first game began with Cornell putting up the first runs on the board, launching the Big Red up 2-0 early.
-As the game progressed, both defenses worked strenuously competing toe-to-toe, until the seventh inning, when Penn prevailed as the stronger defensive team.
+The Quakers faced a long Saturday, scheduled to play a doubleheader.
+The first game began with Cornell putting the first runs on the board, jumping out to a 2-0 lead early.
+As the game progressed both defenses competed toe-to-toe until the seventh inning, when Penn prevailed as the stronger defensive team.
 With the help of sophomore catcher Ernie Echevarria and junior outfielder Gavin Collins, the Quakers’ at-bats were converted to runs.
 Collins hit a home run, which secured a 7-3 victory in game one.

-"[I was staying] composed and having a lot of confidence and came through for the team,” Collins said about his home run.
+“[I was staying] composed and having a lot of confidence and came through for the team,” Collins said of his home run.

 On Sunday, the third and final game proved to be the most competitive game of this series.
 After the first three innings, Cornell had cemented a 5-2 lead over the Quakers.
 By the end of the seventh inning, Penn only managed to reduce that lead by one.
 And, despite another scoreless inning in the eighth, Penn did not lose hope and continued to push in the ninth.